-In short, if pain allows, you can run a marathon with Achilles Tendonitis but it is not something we would recommend.
-It can irritate your symptoms considerably, and delay the healing process and overall recovery time.
+In short, if pain allows, you can run a marathon with Achilles Tendonitis, but it is not something we would recommend.
+Running a marathon with Achilles Tendonitis can irritate your symptoms considerably and delay the healing process and overall recovery.

 Related Article: Best Running Shoes for Achilles Tendonitis

-In short, yes, you can squat with Achilles Tendonitis.
+In our experience, yes, you can squat with Achilles Tendonitis.
 Impact activity places the most significant strain on the Achilles Tendon, and the forces generated when running are up to x9 times a person’s body weight.
-Assuming this, it will be tough to replicate that weight through your Achilles Tendon when doing a squat.

-It is primarily the walking and time on your feet when playing golf that aggravates Achilles Tendonitis rather than the golfing motion.
+The walking and time on your feet when playing golf aggravates Achilles Tendonitis rather than the golfing motion.

 Sprinting and jumping are some of the primary movements that aggravate Achilles Tendonitis, so we wouldn’t recommend playing basketball with Achilles Tendonitis.